gregbaker/sfu-docs/csil-gpu.md

 # GPU Accelerated Computing in CSIL

 [Some of the workstations in CSIL have GPUs](http://www.sfu.ca/computing/about/support/csil/hardware.html): they can be used for CPU-accelerated computing (with [TensorFlow](https://www.tensorflow.org/) and similar tools).
 In addition to the computers listed there, all of the workstations in the Big Data computer lab (ASB10928) have 1050Tis installed.
+You can work with these in the lab, or [connect remotely](csil-remote.md).

 You should find all of the libraries you need installed there.
 You'll need to activate the [Anaconda3](https://www.anaconda.com/distribution/) distribution first, but then things should just work.